Guide to Our Services

 Music therapy can help with pain management and coping.
 It has also been shown to reduce anxiety and increase hope.
 Patients can choose to make music, write or record a song, sing, learn how to use music to relax, or simply listen to the music the therapist creates.

 For more information on music therapy services at UH Seidman Cancer Center, call 216-844-5298.

 Our Pet Pals program offers short visits to patients from trained therapy dogs and their owners.
 Pet Pals have gone through careful screening and work with our volunteer office.
 Pet therapy can help with coping, pain and self-expression.

 Social Work Services

 There may be times when patients would like to talk with someone about their faith or spirituality.
 Our Spiritual Care staff is here to help.
 They can listen, offer prayer or just sit and be present in the moment.
 The goal of our spiritual care team is to help patients connect to their source of strength, purpose, meaning and hope.
-Patients should talk to their doctor or nurse if they would like to speak with the spiritual care coordinator or, if they prefer, with a clergy member from their faith.

 Support After Treatment Is Done